ietf-wg-cellar/matroska-specification/codec/av1.md

 The `Redundant Frame Header OBUs` SHOULD not be used.

-OBU trailing bits SHOULD be limited to byte alignment and SHOULD not be used for padding.
+OBU trailing bits SHOULD be limited to octet alignment and SHOULD not be used for padding.

 A `SimpleBlock` MUST NOT be marked as a Keyframe if it doesn't contain a `Frame OBU`.
 A `SimpleBlock` MUST NOT be marked as a Keyframe if the first `Frame OBU` doesn't have a __[frame_type]__ of `KEY_FRAME`.
 A `SimpleBlock` MUST NOT be marked as a Keyframe if it doesn't contains a `Sequence Header OBU` unless the `Sequence Header OBU` is correctly omitted (see above).